streetwriters/notesnook/docs/help/contents/notesnook-wrapped.md

 - **Notes per month**, drawn as a bar chart.
 - Fun facts: your longest note in words, and your largest attachment.

-Anything you have none of is skipped — if you didn't write any words this year, that slide simply doesn't appear.
+Anything you have none of is skipped — if you didn't write any words this year, that slide doesn't appear.

 ## Share your Wrapped